Where can I pay my water bill? Can I use my ATM or credit card to pay my water bill?

 How can I dispose of e-waste?

-Whittier single-family residents may request curbside collection of e-waste.
+Whittier residents may request curbside collection of e-waste.
 Please call your refuse service provider to schedule a collection.
-Multi-family residents may dispose of e-waste at a local Household Hazardous Waste and E-Waste Roundup.
+Residents may also dispose of e-waste at a local Household Hazardous Waste and E-Waste Roundup.
 Contact the LA County Sanitation Districts for information on upcoming Roundups at 1-800-238-0172 or http://www.lacsd.org/.

 Where can I safely and legally dispose of old/used motor oil?